 Here is my sugar free version of the Italian chocolate amaretti cookies.
 They are moist and chewy in the centre, with a deliciously crunchy shell covered in powdered sweetener.
 A gluten free, dairy free family favourite.

 I have a faible for Italian cookies.
 Like everything else in Italian cuisine, they taste delicious and are really simple to make, using only few ingredients.

-Well, with December around the corner and Christmas just a few weeks away, I decided to make a low carb snowball cookies recipe that tastes just like chocolate amaretti.
+Well, with December around the corner and Christmas just a few weeks away, I decided to make healthy amaretti cookies.

 Basic amaretti are an ingenious mix of almond flour with whisked egg white and sugar.
 You then add a liqueur such as Amaretto, or simply use almond extract.
-Other flavours could be lemon, orange, coffee, pistachio..
+Other flavours could be lemon, orange, coffee or pistachio.

-London story short, I decided to make a chocolate version.
+I decided to make a chocolate version.
 And boy, it was a great success!
-My keto amaretti cookies have a crunchy outside, a moist centre and are pure pleasure, every bite.
+My keto amaretti have a crunchy outside, a moist centre and are pure pleasure, every bite.